SkelliBoi/Humble-Warden/README.md

 ## Optional Reshade

 The installation comes included with SweetFX Reshade presets.
 This is a relatively old version of Reshade but is still pretty decent.
-In-game you can switch the Reshade on and oof using the "SCROLL LOCK" button on your keyboard.
+In-game you can switch the Reshade on and off using the "SCROLL LOCK" button on your keyboard.
 So, if you don't want Reshade, you can just turn it off that way.

 If you do like Reshade, I would recommend upgrading the Reshade installation to a newer version.
 You will have to install version 3.4.0 manually in the following way: